ZhouZLab/ZhouZLab.github.io/index.md

 We are thrilled to announce the official launch of the Zhou Lab!

 _3-28-2025_ &nbsp; &nbsp; **Our work highlighted in Science News** <br>
-Zhengjie was interviewed by a Science reportor at ACS Spring 2025 and his pre-printed research on precision nanomedicine targeting vascular complications and inflammatory lung was highlighted in [<strong>*Science News* </strong>](https://www.science.org/content/article/new-nanoparticle-therapies-target-two-major-killers)!
+Our work was interviewed by a Science reportor at ACS Spring 2025 and the pre-printed research on precision nanomedicine targeting vascular complications and inflammatory lungs was highlighted in [<strong>*Science News* </strong>](https://www.science.org/content/article/new-nanoparticle-therapies-target-two-major-killers)!